Greenland in World War II: Greenland enters the war

-When the United States entered the war with Germany on 11 December 1941, Greenland became a warring nation.
-Remaining contact with Copenhagen was broken off, rationing and daylight saving time was introduced, and local currency and stamps printed.
+When the United States entered the war against Germany on 11 December 1941, Greenland became a warring nation.
+Remaining contact with Copenhagen was broken off, rationing and daylight saving time were introduced, and local currency and stamps printed.
 In 1942, the U.S. Army took over protection of the Ivigtut mine, and combat patrols began to be flown from Bluie West One, which became the headquarters for both the Coast Guard Greenland Patrol and the United States Army Air Forces (USAAF) Greenland Base Command.
 A third air base was established at Bluie East Two during the summer.

 The Greenland population, which had been 18,000 natives and fewer than 500 Danes, was augmented by thousands of U.S. servicemen.
 Relations with the Americans were excellent, as they provided news, provisions, humanitarian aid, and entertainment in addition to greatly expanding the island's infrastructure.
 In 1944 a five kroner coin was struck in Philadelphia, to be used by American soldiers.
 Greenland's commercial interests in North America were maintained by the Greenland Delegation with the aid of Kauffmann and Svane.
 Brun remained in Greenland as head of a unified administration.